david618/rt/docs/IntroTest.md

 **Note:** An alternative to setting up a web server is to store the files in an S3 Bucket or Azure Container and enable web access.

-We'll be deploying services using Mesos containerization.
+We'll be deploying services using Universal Container Runtime (UCR).
 Mesos will download the executable code from a web server.
 So we'll start a web server and put the exeutable code (jar) files and libraries in that folder.

 *NOTE:* You could use app app server like Apache Tomcat.
 The advantage with Tomcat is it runs (by default) on port 8080 which you can run as a regular user.
 On the services you'll have to include the port in your URIS.